forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > Each war is brutal in its own ways.
 What occurs is important.
 What not occurs is important.

-> The articles and notes below document some aspects of warfare, with a focus on the effects on civilians.
+The articles and notes below document some aspects of warfare, with a focus on the effects on civilians.
 It is not complete.
 It is not verified.

-Mainly for personal purposes to have some hints what's going on or even attempting to put oneself into those places - well not possible but still attempted.
+> Mainly for personal purposes to have some hints what's going on or even attempting to put oneself into the position of the persons affected - well not possible but still attempted.

 <!--